OSHA Training: General Industry

 Are there any COVID-19 guidelines I need to know/follow?

-All in-person class participants will be required to follow the Centers for Disease Control and Prevention health and safety mandates regarding masks and social distancing.
+All in-person class participants must follow the Centers for Disease Control and Prevention health and safety mandates regarding masks and social distancing.
 Meeting rooms will be cleaned and disinfected before and after each training session.
-To ensure the continued safety of participants, hand sanitizer and masks will be provided.
+Hand sanitizer and masks will be provided to participants to support the continued health and safety of all individuals.

 How do I register for training?

-View the class schedule below and determine which class you are interested in attending.
+View the class schedule below and determine which class you want to attend.
 Go to the registration form (located below the class schedule) and fill out your information.
 From the “Class” drop-down menu, select the class you would like to attend.
 Click “Submit” once you’ve completed the form.

 What if I need to cancel?

-If you are unable to attend, cancellations must be received no later than seven business days prior to the class start date.
+If you cannot attend, cancellations must be received no later than seven business days before the class start date.
 Employees who are no-shows or submit cancellation requests less than seven days prior to the start date will be charged a $125 fee.

 To cancel your reservation, please email oshacancellation@vensure.com.
 You will need to provide your full name, email address, class date and time, and client ID.